 The meaning of objects

 Imagine a row of stuffed animals produced by the same brand.
 You don’t care about stuffed animals that much, to you they are all the same.
 But the designer of the stuffed animals is standing next to you, and for her, each stuffed animal has a different story; they are quite distinguishable for the designer.
 But your 5 year old niece has carried around one of these stuffed animals for the past 3 years.
 Jacky is very easily distinguishable, while the other stuffed animals are the same to her.
 So when you talk about similar things with each other, the same things might have completely different meaning across different people.
 It depends on the perspective and history of your connections with these subject on how you can separate things from each other.
 Just think about the fact that Europeans have a hard time separating Asians, and Asians with separating Europeans.
-Moreover, I love the concept of infinity, thus I adore the symbol.
+And another personal example; I love the concept of infinity, thus I adore the symbol and its meaning.
 So I can’t stand it when girls wear this infinity symbol as a earpiece while not caring about the symbol itself.

 On what to separate?